onzfonz/comp227/src/content/7/en/part7d.md

 Bundling the application will now succeed.

-If we make some changes to the <i>App</i> component and take a look at the bundled code, we notice that the bundled version of the component looks like this:
+If we make some changes to the `App` component and take a look at the bundled code, we notice that the bundled version of the component looks like this:

 ```js
 const App = () =>